-- Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration of the directors, key managerial personnel and other employees; - Recommend to the Board the setup and composition of the Board, including formulation of the criteria for determining qualifications, positive attributes and independence of a Director; - Support the Board in matters related to the setup, review and refresh of the Committee; - Formulation of criteria for evaluation of Independent Directors and the Board; - Evaluating the performance of every director, committees of the board and the board as a whole; - Devising a policy on Board Diversity;
+- Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration of the directors, key managerial personnel and other employees; - Recommend to the Board the setup and composition of the Board, including formulation of the criteria for determining qualifications, positive attributes and independence of a Director; - Support the Board in matters related to the setup, review and refresh of the Committees; - Formulation of criteria for evaluation of Independent Directors and the Board; - Evaluating the performance of every director, committees of the board and the board as a whole; - Devising a policy on Board Diversity;

 The Company has adopted a Remuneration Policy for the Directors, Key Managerial Personnel and other employees.
+Remuneration of the Directors, KMPs shall be based on and taking into account their scope of duties, role and nature of responsibilities, level of skill, knowledge and experience, core performance, requirements, the Company's performance and such other parameters as the Company may decide from time to time.
 The said policy is posted in the website www.nelcast.com of the Company.